hpreston/nso-package-tacacs-auth/README-setup-tacacs-ise.md

 This document assumes that a functioning TACACS device administration configuration is already in place, servicing network clients (switches, routers, firewalls), and focuses on the configuration specific to adding NSO.

 ## Network Device / Resource Setup
-In order for the Python script to successfully communicate with the TACACS server, it neesd to be added to the Network Resources in ISE, enabled for TACACS, and a shared-secret identified.
+In order for the Python script to successfully communicate with the TACACS server, it needs to be added to the Network Resources in ISE, enabled for TACACS, and a shared-secret identified.

 ![](resources/ise-nso-netdevice.png)